 Make-up Exams: No make-up exams will be given without prior permission or documentation of illness.
 Students that will be missing an exam due to a previously arranged conflict (sports, etc.) should let the instructor know a minimum of two weeks in advance.
 These students may be required to take the make-up exam before the scheduled in-class exam.

 In case of illness on exam day, a letter from the student's primary care provider is required.
 This letter must state that the student was unable to complete the exam on the scheduled date (i.e., a letter stating only that the student was seen in a clinic is not sufficient).
 A personal matter requires a note from the Dean of Students (P202 Peabody Hall).
-These notes must be received within SOME REASONABLE TIME SPAN after the exam.
+These notes must be received within three days after the exam, unless other arrangements are made via email.
 Make up exams may be short-answer or essay format.

-Online Exercises
+Online Assignments

-Students will receive up to 11% of the total course points for participation in the online exercises, and for performance on online assessments.
-Additional information about the BioPortal exercises and assessments will be provided by the Online Instructor (Ms. Hilber).
+The online exercises and assessments account for 11% of the total course points.
+Additional information about the BioPortal exercises and assessments will be provided by the Online Instructor (see also Section VII, above).

-There are NO make-ups available for BioPortal assignments.
-Once assigned, assignments are available online at all times until the deadlines.
-Because a full week is dedicated to the completion of each BioPortal assignment, documentation of illness or a personal matter must be provided for at least five of the seven days of the week of the assignment’s deadline for accommodations to be made.
-It is especially important to not wait until just before the deadlines to complete BioPortal assignments.
-A computer problem happening just before the deadline is not a valid excuse for not completing the assignment.
+There are NO make-ups available for BioPortal assignments..

 In-Class Quiz “Clicker” Questions

 Students will receive up to 5% of the total course points for participation in the in-class quizzes that are to be answered using the classroom response system (Top Hat Monocle, see above).
 To clarify, 18 points total will be awarded for Top Hat Monocle (THM) quizzes; 6 points from each lecture unit of the course.
 The points earned will reflect the proportion of THM questions answered correctly in class.
 Each question posed will be credited as participation 75%/ correct answer 25%.
 For each course lecture unit, full in-class quiz credit will be awarded to all students achieving 75% of the total points offered; those achieving less than 75% will be awarded credit in proportion to their achieved score.
 Students may not make up THM questions, regardless of the reason (e.g., absence, malfunctioning cell phone, forgot to register, etc.).
-It is the student’s responsibility to regularly check their gradebook in THM to ensure that their submissions were correctly received, and to contact THM support to resolve any issues.
+It is the student’s responsibility to regularly check (i.e., daily or weekly) their gradebook in THM to ensure that their submissions were correctly received, and to contact THM support to resolve any issues with submission not being properly recorded in the THM gradebook in a timely manner.

 Extra Credit